khangich/machine-learning-interview/README.md

 * I have 5 YOE in Machine Learning and have interviewed more than dozen big companies.
 This is the **minimum** viable study plan that covers all actual interview questions from Facebook, Amazon, Apple, Google, MS, SnapChat, Linkedin, Intuit etc.

 * If you're interested to learn more about paid ML system design course, [subscribe here](https://docs.google.com/forms/d/1V3m00czxwGcFgjMP_o4vjRuDt1l8nkkNL5zM0UNLEGI/edit).
+This course will provide 6-7 practical usecases with proven solutions.
+After this course you will be able to solve new problem with systematic approach.

 ## Getting Started